ryan-mcclue/ryan-mcclue/src/knowledge.md

 # Protocols
+Thread is new low-power protocol for Matter (and therefore IoT devices, i.e. mesh network).
+Similar to Zigbee and Z-Wave

+5ATM is 5 atmospheres.
+1 atmosphere is about 10m (however calculated when motionless)
+50m for 10 minutes

 ISM (Industrial, Scientific and Medical) bands (900MHz, 2.4GHz, 5GHz) occupy unlicensed RF band.
 They include Wifi, Bluetooth but exclude telecommunication frequencies